If a laceration injury has set you back, we'll help you move forward

-Cuts and lacerations are one of the most common types of injury.
-Caused by an external grievance, they are frequently seen in claims.
+Cuts and lacerations are one of the most common types of injury claim.
 Where cuts tend to be superficial, affecting only the surface of the skin, lacerations are deeper, often damaging tendons, muscles, ligaments and bones.

-Although they can happen anywhere, lacerations are frequently the result of workplace and road traffic accidents.
-For the person injured, the implications can be significant.
-In addition to the physical pain and damage, a laceration can seriously affect an individual's ability to live a normal life.
-Compensation can provide some welcome relief.
+In addition to the physical pain and tissue damage, a laceration can seriously affect an individual's ability to live a normal life.

-What types of lacerations can be claimed for?
+What types of laceration can you claim compensation for?

 Surface lacerations can cause scarring and minor tissue damage, which can lead to infection if not properly treated.
-If they penetrate deeper, more extensive damage can occur.
+If the laceration is deeper, more extensive damage can occur.
 This includes:

 - Muscle damage